Alberta Social Credit Party: Labour policies

-Though Aberhart's government initially enjoyed widespread support from Alberta's working class, labour unions viewed his government with suspicion, and believed that Aberhart was authoritarian.
-A number of labour leaders took issue with the party's campaign to control prices, fearing that this would also lead to strict wage controls.
+Though Aberhart's government initially enjoyed widespread support from Alberta's working class, labour union leaders viewed his government with suspicion, and believed that Aberhart was authoritarian.
+Some labour leaders took issue with the party's plan to control prices, fearing that this would also lead to strict wage controls.
 Aberhart's administration legislated the right to organize, although labour leaders viewed these protections as too weak to be meaningful.

 In 1937, the administration created the Board of Industrial Relations, which was tasked with enforcing maximum working hours, minimum wages, and certifying workers' bargaining agents.
 The creation of the board, and its enforcement, won the praise of the Alberta Federation of Labour.

 The Alberta Federation of Labour also praised the administration's Workmen's Compensation Board, although many unions affiliated with the Canadian Congress of Labour, including the province's largest union, the 18th District of the United Mine Workers of America, took issue with the Workmen's Compensation Board's leadership.

+After discovery of oil in central Alberta in 1947, the Alberta government more and more sided with Big Oil.
+In 1951, the Oil Workers International Union conducted unionization drive at Edmonton British-American (now Gulf) refinery.
+Manning's Social Credit government delayed union certification and changed the labour law so the signatures of a majority of workers was not enough.
+When an unionization vote was held, it lost by ten votes.
+Neil Reimer was the spearhead of this drive.
+He later was leader of the New Democratic Party, showing divide between SC government/Big Oil and labour unions/NDP.
+Reimer helped found an independent Canada union, the Energy and Chemical Workers Union, in Edmonton area in 1981.
+This union, later part of Communications, Energy and Paperworkers Union of Canada, went on to unionize many Alberta workers despite the efforts of the Alberta government, which had by then been taken over by the Progressive Conservatives.

 Other policies

 To uphold its election promise of democratizing Alberta's government, Aberhart passed a law allowing for the recall of members of the Legislative Assembly by petition of constituents.
 However, he repealed the legislation when he himself became the target of a recall drive.

 Continuing the UFA government's conservatism (which verged on prohibition) on the matter of drinking, Aberhart's government enacted several socially conservative laws, notably one restricting the sale and serving of alcohol.
 It was one of the strictest such laws in Canada.
 Well into the 1960s, commercial airlines could not serve alcohol while flying over Alberta.

 As well, the government passed stronger labour legislation, such as a minimum wage law for male workers (female workers already coming under legislation passed by the UFA government), and centralized the province's school system.

+Several socially conservative laws remained in place for years, such as the ban on airlines serving alcohol over provincial airspace.